 - poor CYP2D6 metabolism (a condition in which your body has trouble using a type of protein called CYP2D6 to break down medications)

-It’s important not to crush, split, or chew Rexulti tablets.
-The tablets should be swallowed whole.
 If you have trouble swallowing tablets, talk with your doctor or pharmacist.
 They may recommend ways to make taking Rexulti easier for you.
 Or they may recommend a different treatment for your condition.

 - nausea and vomiting